 Iowa DNR Customer Service

 Submit Online Inquiry

 Contact Information by County

-The Fantail Darter is a slender species typically about 2 inches in length.
+A slender species usually about 2-inches long.
 The spinous dorsal fin is low with tips on dorsal spines forming fleshy knobs in adult males.
-Body color is sand to brown with a small dark spot on each scale.
+The body is sand to brown with a small dark spot on each scale.
 The dorsal fin rays number 12 to 14, and the anal rays are 7 to 9.
 Scale numbers along the lateral line are usually more than 50.

-Midge larvae and other aquatic insects tend to be the primary food items of this species.
-Isopods and amphipods may be quite important seasonally.
+Midge larvae and other aquatic insects; Isopods and amphipods may be important seasonally.

 State Records are not documented for non-game species.

-The Fantail Darter is found in the shallow riffles or flowing pools of clear, small creeks to small rivers with permanent flow, moderate or high-gradients and bottoms of gravel, rubble, flat stones or boulders.
-When found in large streams, the fantail darter is found in shallow areas way from the main current, whereas in tiny streams, it may be found in waters that have ceased to flow.
-It can tolerate more turbidity and pollution than most darters as well as very low oxygen levels.
+The Fantail Darter is found in the shallow riffles or flowing pools of clear, small creeks to small rivers with permanent flow, moderate or high gradients and bottoms of gravel, rubble, flat stones or boulders.
+When found in large streams, it is found in shallow areas away from the main current, whereas in tiny streams, it may be found in waters that have ceased to flow.
+It can tolerate more turbidity and pollution than most darters, as well as very low oxygen levels.
 Young are sometimes found in pools and adults winter in larger and deeper waters.

-Spawning begins in spring as males establish and defend territories around rocks which have a slight clearance above the substrate.
+Spawning starts in spring as males form and defend territories around rocks which have a slight clearance above the substrate.
 The spiny dorsal fin is used to clean the underside of the rock.
 A female moves under the rock and lays an average of 38 eggs.
-Spawning position is head to tail, the female inverted and the male upright except at the moment of fertilization.
-About 450 eggs per female are laid, several spawnings with the same or different males being common.
+Spawning position is head to tail, the female inverted and the male upright, except at the moment of fertilization.
+About 450 eggs per female are laid, several spawnings with the same or different males are common.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.